AppThreat/chen/README.md

 This error is mostly due to missing python .so (linux), .dll (windows) or .dylib (mac) file.
 Ensure the environment variables below are set correctly.

 - SCALAPY_PYTHON_LIBRARY - Use values such as python3.10, python3.11 based on the version installed.
-On Windows, there are no dots. python313
+On Windows, there are no dots.
+Eg: python312
 - JAVA_TOOL_OPTIONS - jna.library.path must be set to the python lib directory
 - SCALAPY_PYTHON_PROGRAMNAME - Path to Python executable in case of virtual environments (Usually not required)